 Slow Food Utah

-This program was created in order to fill gaps that in traditional funding sources for local food-related projects, especially for small-scale food growers and producers, community innovators, and educators.
+Grants to Utah nonprofit organizations, businesses, and individuals for projects to promote local, traditional, and fairly-grown food.
+Previous uses of funds include building projects, supplies, school gardens, and farm animals.
+The goal of the program is to fill gaps in traditional funding sources for local food-related projects, especially for small-scale food growers and producers, community innovators, and educators.

 High priorities include projects that help increase or enhance: